-- When looking at District Benchmarks through Illuminate, the results show that 62% of our students showed growth in Math from the Fall to Spring testing.
-That growth in math was on average 4.89% per student. - Looking at District Benchmarks through Illuminate in ELA our we had 47% of our students show growth from the Fall assessment to the Spring assessment.
-In ELA student growth was on average 1.89% per student. - District reclassification is at 4.5%, which has dropped, but mirrors similar drops in state and county rates.
+• When looking at District Benchmarks through Illuminate, the results show that 61% of our students showed growth in Math from the Fall to Spring testing.
+That growth in math was on average 3.84% per student.

+- Looking at District Benchmarks through Illuminate in ELA our we had 60% of our students show growth from the Fall assessment to the Spring assessment.
+In ELA student growth was on average 3.61% per student. - District reclassification is at 13%, which has doubled from last year.